 The standard course load is 12 graduate units per quarter.
 Since resources come to the campus (and in turn to the Department) in the form of block grant fellowships, teaching assistantships, tuition fellowships, etc., based on the 12 graduate unit formula, it is strongly recommended that students enroll in 12 graduate units each quarter.
 You may have to provide a justification/reason why you cannot enroll in 12 units at the time of registration.
 With the availability of 200 and 500 level courses (220, 234, 241, 594, 501, etc.) in the department, and graduate level courses offered in affiliated / approved departments and programs, students should have no problems enrolling in the required 12 graduate units per quarter.
 Teaching Assistants should be enrolled in FAMST 501; Teaching Assistant Practicum.
 This is a four-unit course.
 Combined with two graduate seminars, a student who is serving as a TA would then have a 12-unit load.
-There is no upper limit on the number of units a graduate student may take, although students should recognize that taking on too many courses that could jeopardize grades (B is the minimum passing grade), and good academic standing.
+There is no upper limit on the number of units a graduate student may take, although students should academic standing.